greenpdx/GovDataMine/README.md

 # GovDataMine
-To data-mine goverenment and use machine learning to find inequality (system is rigged)
+To data-mine goverenment and use machine learning to find inequality.

 Data-mine local government.